andrewbrey/flot/README.md

    bypasses this restriction by disabling certain web security mechanisms.
 This should be perfectly safe if you're just using it to view a video or content site, but you should exercise caution by not using Flōt as a general purpose web browser.
 Those protections within your browser are important to ensure you don't have private or sensitive information stolen.

 > TLDR; Flōt is mostly a fun toy, and should not be used like a regular browser.
 > Don't do your banking in a Flōt window.
+Don't enter passwords in a Flōt
+> window.
+Treat Flōt like it is a "read only" viewer of _public_ web pages.

 2. In order to distrubute and/or auto-update an app on Windows and Mac, developers need to pay pretty large fees to become part of the respective